lightly-ai/lightly/docs/source/tutorials/package/structure_your_input.rst

     +-- my_video_2.mp4
     +-- my_video_3.avi

-The example also shows the currently supported video file formats (.mov, .mp4, and .avi).
 We assign a weak label to each video.
 To upload the three videos from above to the platform, you can use